A stroll around Westminster, London – Part 2

 This fascinating gallery, along Millbank on the banks of the River Thames, is free of charge.

-Alternatively, if you wish to visit Westminster Abbey, Churchill War Rooms and many other sites in London, then grab this Explorer Pass for discounts on these attractions.
+Alternatively, if you wish to visit Westminster Abbey, Churchill War Rooms and many other sites in London, then grab this London Pass for free access to these attractions and so much more too.

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.